Therodore99/AZBook/README.md

 AZBook is an e-commerce platform dedicated to book sales.
 This project has developed the main webpage for the AZBook online bookstore.

+* The main page should display the website name and the main information of each book.

+Users can search books based on their title.
+The rows that match the search term will be highlighted with a coloured background of your choice.

+Users should be able to filter books through their categories (only books with the selected category are shown in the list).

+The Search and Filter functions should work together and combine the result of each other.

+Users can select books and add them to the “Shopping Cart” through check boxes and a button “Add to cart”.
+Users can only select one book at a time through checkbox.

+A quantity input box will be prompted when the users select a book item and click "Add to cart" button.
+The page will show a popup asking about the quantity of the selected item.

+Users can clear the shopping cart through the “Reset the cart” button.

+The page provides a checkbox (at the top of the page) to enable "Dark Mode".

 <p align="right">(<a href="#readme-top">back to top</a>)</p>